revng/revng/docs/GeneratedIRReference.rst

 Function calls
 --------------

-revamb can detect function calls.
+revng can detect function calls.
 The terminator of a basic block can be considered a function call if it's preceeded by a call to a function called `function_call`.
 This function take three parameters: